Interactive Visualizations

 select regions of points in a graph.

-Here’s an simple example that prints these attributes to the screen.
+Here’s an example that prints these attributes to the screen.

 from dash import Dash, dcc, html, Input, Output, callback